DrPsychick/ansible-docker/README.md

 Variables:
 ```
 # sets the source directory for files and templates to the current role path
-# cannot use "role_path" as it gets reevaluated in "docker-deploy" role somehow
+# cannot use "role_path" as it gets reevaluated in "ansible_docker" role somehow
 container_default_sourcedir: '{{ playbook_dir + "/roles/containerdefinition" }}'

 containers: